Executive AI Risk: 9-21% for Managers vs 50%+ Entry-Level | Data

 Why Entry-Level Faces Higher Risk Than the C-Suite

 College-educated Americans ages 22-27 are experiencing AI integration maturity challenges directly.
 Their unemployment hit 5.8%, with broader youth unemployment reaching 9.5 to 10.8% versus 4.3 to 4.6% for the general population.
 SignalFire reports Big Tech companies reduced new graduate hiring by 50% over the past three years.
+Brookings senior fellow Molly Kinder described the shift in terms that should catch any executive's attention: "I really don't know anything a college student can bring to my team that Claude can't do."

 Professor Dilan Eren has warned about the pipeline implications: if entry-level positions continue shrinking, where does the next generation of executives come from?
 That's a legitimate long-term concern for organizations and for executive succession planning.
 But it's a different problem than direct executive displacement.